 - Whiplash injuries from your head and neck being flung forcefully forward while your body from the torso down remain in the go kart.

-- Head injuries from getting thrown out of the vehicle when not wearing a helmet.
+- Head injury from getting thrown out of the vehicle when not wearing a helmet.

 - Burns from contact with leaking petrol or the hot engine during a collision.